montmichael93/montmichael93/README.md

 [![](./src/header_.png)](#)

 > <b>I am a highly motivated Full Stack Developer with strong expertise in modern web technologies.
-I specialize in front-end frameworks like React, Angular, and Next.js, as well as back-end technologies such as Node.js, Express, NestJS, .NET (C#), and PHP with Laravel.
+I specialize in front-end frameworks like React, Angular, and Next.js, as well as back-end technologies such as Node.js, Express, NestJS, Python, and PHP with Laravel.
 With experience in building scalable microservices architectures and working with databases like MongoDB, MySQL, and SQL Server, I excel at developing efficient, high-performing applications.
 I am passionate about problem-solving, effective time management, and collaborating with cross-functional teams.
 Beyond coding, I enjoy socializing, learning new technologies, and embracing new experiences to continuously grow both professionally and personally.</b>

 ## 🛠️ Tech Stack: